 While many home improvement retailers are adept at catering to the needs of their community, they may be overlooking an opportunity in the plumbing and electrical departments to build deeper connections.
 Making an extra effort to help customers identify and purchase eco-friendly products that are already in your inventory will show that your business is committed to preserving our natural resources.
 Promoting these products is a simple way to support those consumers who are looking for ways to conserve water and energy.
 However, just as important, these products can save them money.

 It’s worth noting that 75 percent of millennials say they’re willing to pay a premium for eco-friendly brands and products.
 This is good news for retailers who can expand their inventory to promote shopping experiences that support causes popular with consumers.
 The willingness to pay more for certain products is true across generations.
-According to the 2017 Field Agent Survey, consumers are concerned about how their purchases impact the environment
+According to a recent survey, consumers are concerned about how their purchases impact the environment

 - 89 percent of Baby Boomers are concerned